-by Karen Ward.
+by Dr. Karen Ward.
 This article was commissioned for the RTE website’s Brainstorm section.

 The phenomenon of equal dark and light called an Equinox occurs twice a year.
 In common parlance this happens when the Sun rises due east and sets due west and day and night are equal in length.
 At the precise moment of Equinox, the Sun crosses the Earth’s Equatorial Plane – a projection of the terrestrial Equator out into space.
 Equinox is a twice yearly short plateau of apparent equal light and dark in our days of mid Spring and mid Autumn.